Gentle Ways To Cleanse After A Major Holiday Indulgence

 Begin your day with warm lemon water and sip it throughout the day.
-Warm lemon water alkalizes your body, revs up your metabolism, and curbs cravings throughout the day.
+Lemons provide several health benefits, which combined with warm water, can promote hydration and stimulate digestion throughout the day.
 Hydration cannot be stressed enough during this time—consuming enough water is essential to help your liver and kidneys filter out toxins.

 Try sipping on warm green tea before and after meals to keep your metabolism and digestive fire strong.
 Fennel tea is a great choice as well, as it relieves digestive problems such as indigestion, bloating, flatulence, constipation, intestinal gas, heartburn, and even irritable bowels.
 This beautiful herb stimulates digestion and has carminative effects that soothe the digestive tract and prevent the formation of gas.